codewars/docs/content/concepts/kata/translations.md

 # Translations

-Codewars platform supports a variety of [programming languages](/languages/), and every kata can have more than one language version available.
-Users can choose any language available to solve the kata, they can also solve one kata in as many languages they wish.
-After gaining some experience and sufficient privileges, users who solved the kata are allowed to create or review translations to make kata available for broader group of users.
+Codewars supports a variety of [programming languages](/languages/) and every kata can have more than one language version available.
+Users may choose any language available to solve the kata and do so in as many languages as they wish.
+After gaining the required privileges, users who solved the kata are allowed to create or review translations to make the kata available for a larger audience.

 ## Training on a language version

-When user picks a kata to train on and enters kata trainer view, they can choose the language they want to practice.
-Some kata are available in many languages, some just in a few, and some only in one or two.
-If a kata is not available in your favorite language, then unfortunately you have to select another language you are familiar with, or wait until someone creates a translation.
-Completing a kata in only one language is enough to mark the kata as solved, but still, there is something to gain from completing it in other languages too:
+When the user enters the kata trainer to solve a kata, they can select a language to train on.
+Some kata are available in many languages, some in just a few, and some only in one or two.
+If a kata is not available in your favorite language, you must select another language you are familiar with or wait until a translation in your preferred language is approved.
+Completing a kata in only one language is enough to mark the kata as solved; however, there is something to gain from completing it in other languages too:

 - Your [language rank](/concepts/gamification/ranks/#user-rank-breakdown) progresses for every language you solved the kata with (but Honor and overall rank progress are awarded only once per kata).
 - You unlock the access to solutions of other users in this language.